 Wild apples are literally in abundance at the moment (early September), both in the towns and the countryside.
 So much just falls to the floor and rots.
 By gratefully accepting natures offerings I feel I am doing my little bit to tackle food waste and climate change.

-Grab a basket and go look for some wild apples and while you are out, why not gather some wild blackberries and wild plums!
+Grab a basket and go look for some wild apples.
+I have a few apple recipes for you to try.
+Perhaps say "I love you" to your sweetheart with my edible apple roses or you may like to make your own apple cider vinegar., While you are out foraging, why not gather some wild blackberries and wild plums as well!
 If you are quick you can still harvest some elderberries and make my elderberry syrup!

 Here is a video guide to making your crab apple butter.